-Participating districts will use the CWIS, which is a 24-item instrument designed using a five-point Likert scale.
-The survey is intended to measure the degree of implementation of desired processes and practices within active districts/buildings.
+Participating districts will use the CWIS, a five-point Likert scale survey intended to measure the degree of implementation of desired processes and practices within active districts/buildings.
 The scales assess the practical knowledge of the content from the Professional Learning Modules.
 The CWIS is designed to be administered at the building level and reviewed at the district level.
 DLTs can work with their CST to identify district-wide goals using the data from the CWIS.
 Information about CWIS access and the windows for administration are sent to districts from DESE.